 - While elite sport facilities receive financial support, community centres struggle financially to offer health programs to their communities.

-- Community centres need to be easily accessible to people with mobility needs or disabilities.
+- Community centres and all other facilities need to be easily accessible to people with mobility needs or disabilities.
 Far too many of these centres are located in car centric developments that are hostile to pedestrians, cyclists, transit users and children.

 - Designing transit around these hubs will increase accessibility for low income users.